 Why will you love it?

 Since it is very small, you can carry this synthesizer everywhere.
 With an embedded audio multi-effect, you don’t need anything else!

 But this synthesizer can also adapt to your setup : add a midi keyboard and you are ready for endless jams.
-OCS-2 is also perfect as a computer complement : prepare some midi loops and use them in combination with the modulation faders as CV controls.
+OCS-2 is also perfect as a computer complement : prepare some midi loops and use them in combination with the modulation potentiometers as CV controls.
 With a line audio input, 3 analogue Control Voltage in, and one 0/5V Gate IN, OCS-2 can also be a great addition to your modular setup.

 The light sensor is also great for musical expressivity : use the shade of your hand to control your sound!
 Your performance on stage will never be the same thanks to this feature.
-This is also attractive for studio work since it introduces a very different control than a fader rotation.
+This is also attractive for studio work since it introduces a very different control than a potentiometer rotation.

 - “it’s a monster!”
 Fabien Alea

 - “This magical box is made with a perfect ergonomy” Vincent Epplay

 - “excellent synth – i tested : it’s unique …” Franck Vigroux